suyash67/homepageJekyll/index.md

 ## Updates
+- Awarded **Undergraduate Research Award** for outstanding work in my master's thesis, being **1 out of 9** recipients in the graduating batch of 2020!

 - June, 2020: Presented my master's thesis titled **A Proof of Reserves Protocol with Short Proofs and a Method to Estimate Amount Upper Bounds for MimbleWimble**.
 Report present [here]({{ site.baseurl }}/assets/pdfs/suyash-masters-thesis.pdf), slides [here](https://slides.com/suyashbagad/ddp-thesis-presentation-suyashbagad/fullscreen) and video [here](https://youtu.be/n67DXLNjKHg).